 separate house: House separated from other dwellings by a space of at least half-a-metre.
 A separate house may have a flat attached to it, such as a granny flat or converted garage.
 The number of storeys of separate houses is not recorded.
 Also included are occupied accommodation units in manufactured home estates which are identified as separate houses.

-severe or profound core activity limitation: Limitation where someone needs help or supervision always (profound) or sometimes (severe) to perform activities that most people undertake at least daily—core activities of self-care, mobility and/or communication.
-Also referred to as disability.
+severe or profound core activity limitation: Limitation where people who always (profound) or sometimes (severe) need help with one or more core activities, that most people undertake at least daily – self-care, mobility and/or communication are often referred to as core activities.
 See also core activity limitation and disability.

 severely crowded dwelling: Dwelling that requires four or more extra bedrooms to accommodate the usual residents of that dwelling, according to the Canadian National Occupancy Standard.
 This definition applies to the Australian Bureau of Statistics Census and may differ somewhat from definitions in other collections.
 See also overcrowding.